versionpress/versionpress/docs/README.md

 ### Overview

-VersionPress uses a docs system inspired by [Composer Docs](https://github.com/composer/composer/tree/master/doc), [Git Book](https://github.com/progit/progit) or [Azure Docs](https://github.com/Azure/azure-content/).
-The content is authored as a set of Markdown files in this repo and eventually published at [docs.versionpress.net](http://docs.versionpress.net/en).
+VersionPress uses a Python based docs system called [MkDocs](https://www.mkdocs.org/).
+The content is authored as a set of Markdown files in this repo, built through `mkdocs build` and eventually published at [docs.versionpress.net](http://docs.versionpress.net/en).

 Documentation is authored in **Markdown**, specifically in the [MarkdownDeep dialect](http://www.toptensoftware.com/markdowndeep/) with extra mode switched on.
 This makes it pretty close to GitHub Flavored Markdown (GFM) although there might be some differences. <small>(We will switch to GFM one day.)</small> See [authoring tips below](#authoring-documentation).